Camelot

 No analysis available

-The public remarks repeatedly and explicitly confirm full building insurance coverage.
-This is strong evidence that the HOA has walls-in/full coverage insurance, so this feature should be marked true.
+The remarks repeatedly and explicitly confirm full building insurance coverage, including '100% hurricane insurance coverage' and 'Full hurricane insurance.'
+This is strong evidence that the HOA carries full/walls-in style coverage.

 No analysis available

-I searched for language indicating FLSE passed, fire/life safety compliance, or a successful fire inspection and found none.
-The remarks discuss plumbing, elevators, spalling, repainting, and security, but nothing about fire/life safety evaluation status.
+I looked for language indicating a passed fire/life safety evaluation or comparable fire-safety certification, but found none.
+The remarks focus on plumbing, elevators, spalling, repainting, and insurance rather than any fire/life safety pass status.

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.